Every Second Counts (British game show)

 Every Second Counts is a British game show based on the American game show of the same name.
 It aired on BBC1 between 8 February 1986 and 29 October 1993 and was hosted by Paul Daniels.
-An unbroadcast pilot in 1985 had Russell Grant as the host.

 Format

 Gameplay was almost identical to the original version.
 Each week, three married couples competed against each other to win seconds of time.
 In each half of the game, one member of each couple sat in the "driver's seat" and answered questions (which were all statements, each with two possible answers).
 Each correct answer earned seconds, while an incorrect answer eliminated that player from the round.
 Correct answers in the first half won two seconds, and correct answers in the second half earned four seconds.
 Players had a choice of two categories of questions for each round.

 Bonus round

 Each half of the game also had a bonus round in which each couple had a chance to earn up to 10 additional seconds.
 Beginning with the couple in last place, each couple chose a category and was asked a question with one correct answer.
 They had 10 seconds to guess as many times as they wished, and a correct answer added the remaining time to their score.

 The couple with the most seconds of time at the end won the game.
 If the game ended in a tie, a toss-up tiebreaker question was asked and the first player to buzz-in with the correct answer scored one additional second and won the game.
 The winning couple won a chance to play the final round.
 The two losing couples received a pair of Every Second Counts watches and an Every Second Counts clock (strangely depicted with the American version's logo).